-M2woman believes in diversity in the workplace.
+M2woman believes in Leadership, Diversity & Inclusion in the workplace.

 The world is heading in the direction of true authenticity.
 People want everything in their lives to be a true expression of themselves – their jobs, brands and relationships.
 Alignment of values has never been more essential to doing business, attracting and retaining the best people to your workplace.

 Our Journey to Excellence Live forums are immersive events where a panel of successful business people discuss issues and solutions to creating greater diversity in the New Zealand workplace.

 The panel discussion is followed by audience questions, then a networking opportunity where attendees can expand on the discussion over cocktails in a more intimate and casual setting – perfect to make invaluable connections!

 14 February 2020 - Live Forum:

 In her 8 years with Air New Zealand, Sarah has held the roles of Regional Operations Manager Tandem Travel, Long-haul Cabin Crew Manager, Pilot Enablement manager and is now the acting Diversity and Inclusion Manager Air New Zealand.
 Her career history also includes commercial account management, organisational development and tutoring.
 Sarah feels fortunate to affect positive change in her D&I role and lives by the mantra that everyone is entitled to work in a culture and environment that enables them to be their best.
 Her life experiences, personally and professionally, have established her values and beliefs and these align with the fundamentals of Diversity and Inclusion.